yoyo

 - Model unavailable — the model you specified doesn't exist or you don't have access

-Use /retry to re-send the last prompt after the issue is resolved.
+Use /retry to manually re-send the last prompt after a non-transient error is resolved.

 Context window full